Agoric/documentation/main/reference/zoe-api/ratio-math.md

 Makes a **Ratio**, representing a fraction and consisting of an immutable pair of two **Amounts**.
 The *numeratorAmount* is the ratio's numerator and the *denominatorAmount* is the ratio's denominator.
-It is a pass-by-copy record.
+It is a pass-by-value record.

 A ratio has these restrictions: